"

 Qualitative People Analytics Skills

-• Qualitative Data Coding: Coding is the process of assigning a code (you can also think of it as a label, category, or even like a hashtag) to segments of your qualitative data to help you organize and analyze the data.
-Usually the data is in the form of words from interviews, open ended surveys, or focus groups but it can also be of images, sounds, observations, sensations, and more.
+• Qualitative Data Coding: Coding is the process of assigning a code (you can also think of it as a label, category, or even a hashtag) to segments of your qualitative data to help you organize and analyze the data.
 There are different coding approaches you might use depending on your specific goals:

-• Emotional coding: Identifies and categorizes the emotions and sentiments expressed in the data.
-You might use emotional coding to identify things like frustration with workload, feeling undervalued, or excitement about new learning and development initiatives.
-This approach is well suited for open ended responses to questions concerning experiences or feelings like engagement and well-being surveys since it allows organizations to identify items that are linked to emotions.
+• Emotional Coding: Identifies and categorizes the emotions and feelings expressed in the data.
+You might use emotional coding to identify things like frustration with the workload, feeling undervalued, or excitement about new learning and development initiatives.
+This approach is well suited for open-ended responses to questions concerning experiences or feelings like engagement and well-being surveys since it allows organizations to identify items that are linked to emotions.

-• Sentiment Analysis: Assigns an emotional score to data.
-This is mostly done on text or image data, and usually rated on a scale of negative-neutral-positive.
-But variations on different emotional scales are possible.
-You might use sentiment analysis to quickly get a sense if employees felt positive or negative after a big announcement, new initiative, training feedback, etc. (Note.
-I’m hesitant to consider sentiment analysis a true ‘qualitative analysis’ in the sense that it is intended to get at the quality of the data.
-In the ways many are using it today, it tends to be a very quantitative approach to assessing qualitative information.
-However, it is an analysis of qualitative data.)
+• Sentiment Analysis: Assigns a sentiment score to the data, usually rated on a scale of negative-neutral-positive.
+However, variations on different emotional scales are possible.
+You might use sentiment analysis to quickly get a sense if employees felt positive or negative after a big announcement, new initiative, training feedback, etc.

-Another area of qualitative analytics that has been growing rapidly is the use of automated tools to support text analysis.
 This introduces a big question: should you analyze your data manually or through the use of automated tools?
 Everyone is likely to feel a little differently on this topic.
-But most who have compared the outputs of human qualitative researchers to the outputs of AI generated and automated qualitative analysis tools have found the automated tools to be great at simple and more quantitatively focused approaches to understanding qualitative data and far inferior to human researchers for more nuanced understanding.
-If you just want to understand what topics people are talking about most often (which would actually be a quantitative analysis that happens to be done on qualitative data), they do very well; this is what all those cutsey wordcloud generators are doing.
-But the automated tools tend to be pretty terrible at capturing true human experience, emotion, and the nuance of what is in qualitative data.
-They tend to be very weak at thematic analysis – despite what the people who work at the companies who build those tools will try to tell you.
-The better ones have gotten good at tagging certain words as typically being associated with certain emotions (making these tools fairly good at sentiment analysis) and at tagging certain words that tend to occur together, but they are still pretty terrible at understanding how emotions fit together in the broader context of what the person is experiencing or discussing.
+But most who have compared the outputs of human qualitative researchers to the outputs of AI-generated and automated qualitative analysis tools have found the automated tools to be great at simple and more quantitatively focused approaches to understanding qualitative data and far inferior to human researchers for more nuanced understanding.
+If you just want to understand what topics people are talking about most often (which is actually a quantitative analysis since it would be a count of things occurring in the qualitative data), they do very well.
+This is what all those cutsey wordcloud* generators are doing.
+You can ask automated tools to do coding and thematic analysis and they will produce very plausible seeming results.
+But, they tend to be pretty terrible at capturing true human experience, emotion, and the nuance of what is in qualitative data.
+Today they are still very weak at thematic analysis – despite what the people who work at the companies who build those tools tell you.
+The better ones have gotten good at tagging certain words and giving general summarization of sentiment (making these tools pretty good at sentiment analysis) and at tagging certain words that tend to occur together, but they are still pretty terrible at understanding how emotions fit together in the broader context of what the person is experiencing or discussing.

 Qualitative Research Methodologies

-There are a lot of additional methodologies and techniques to do qualitative analytics but if you are just starting out on your journey, I recommend starting with coding, thematic analysis and sentiment analysis.
-Then checking out these still awesome but less commonly used methods which include Narrative Analysis (examining the structure of the stories that people tell) and Phenomenology (examining the lived experiences of people from their perspectives) both of which are great for understanding employee experience or perceptions of workplace culture from employee experiences.
-There is also Discourse Analysis (where you identify bigger concepts embedded within the data) that could help you analyze company communications to assess concepts like power dynamics, alignment to core values, assumptions, or beliefs.
+Once you’ve built your qualitative analytics skills, you may want to consider learning new ways of analyzing the data by leveraging techniques from specific types of qualitative research methodologies.
+The following methods take different views on how to think about qualitative data, by looking at the data differently, the results of your analysis will also be unique and may provide additional insights.
+There are many, but some of the more powerful for people analytics include, Narrative Analysis (examining the structure of the stories that people tell) and Phenomenology (examining the lived experiences of people from their perspectives) both of which are great for understanding employee experience or perceptions of workplace culture from employee experiences.
+There is also Discourse Analysis (where you identify bigger concepts embedded within the data) that could help you analyze company communications to assess concepts like power dynamics, and alignment to core values, assumptions, or beliefs.
 Or you could try Grounded Theory where you let theories and information emerge from the data itself, rather than prescribing what you hope to find first.
 There’s even Conversation Analysis (where you examine the actual spoken interactions), allowing you to see how conversations are structured, how turns are taken, and how meaning is constructed through language and nonverbal cues.
 This provides complicated but fascinating insights into how organizations operate, how teams work together, how communication happens, and signals of where cohesion is/isn’t present.
-If you manage to work through all of these, congratulations you are quite the expert and likely have also come across some of the other possible approaches in your travels – I would love to hear about how you have expanded beyond the ones I have listed here.
+If you manage to work through all of these, congratulations you are quite the expert and likely have also come across some of the other possible approaches in your travels.

 Qualitative Data Creation

 If your people analytics career has you headed toward qualitative analytics, you should keep in mind that while there are often heaps of unused qualitative people analytics data going sadly unused, the available data may not always be useful for a specific question you are trying to answer.
 If the data creation process was not designed effectively, that information may not be well suited to your purposes and you may still have to make your own.
-For most people analytics professionals who focus on qualitative analysis, they are usually also responsible for the design and implementation of the qualitative data creation process.
+Most people analytics professionals who focus on qualitative analysis, are usually also responsible for the design and implementation of the qualitative data creation process.
 This makes the skills for qualitative data gathering and creation, especially important.
-Data creation is important for all people analytics professionals and we will talk about it in the Data Management section, however it is worth calling attention to some of the more qualitative data creation specific skills you will need:
+Data creation is important for all people analytics professionals and it is worth calling attention to some of the more qualitative data-specific creation skills you will need:

-• Designing effective interview, open-ended survey, and focus group questions: This includes ensuring questions are appropriate for the context, will produce valid and reliable responses, are ordered in an appropriate manner, do not lead, bias, or confuse respondents, and much more.
+• Designing effective interviews, open-ended surveys, and focus group questions: This includes ensuring questions are appropriate for the context, will produce valid and reliable responses, are ordered appropriately, do not lead, bias, or confuse respondents, and much more.
 Don’t make the mistake of thinking that designing effective data collection methods is as simple as coming up with questions that you would like answers to.
-There are entire fields of study and many, many resources available on how to design surveys, interviews scripts, and focus group facilitation methods.
+There are entire fields of study and many, many resources available on how to design surveys, interview scripts, and focus group facilitation methods.

 • Open-ended survey question design: Craft survey questions that encourage detailed and thoughtful responses about people’s experiences, perceptions, and suggestions.
 Avoid leading questions and answer choices that limit the range of perspectives you might capture.

 • Focus Group facilitation: Guide group discussions to ensure all voices are heard and the conversation stays focused on the topic at hand.
-Your role is to ask prompting questions that encourage open dialogue, manage group dynamics to ensure respectful exchange of ideas, and synthesize key themes that emerge.
+Your role is to ask prompting questions that encourage open dialogue, manage group dynamics to ensure a respectful exchange of ideas and synthesize key themes that emerge.

 • Train yourself to be a meticulous observer, paying close attention to details like body language, facial expressions, and the overall atmosphere during meetings, team interactions, or even informal chats.